 Lunch & Nutritious Snacks

 Daily snacks are provided in the morning and in the afternoon.
 Snack may include crackers, cereal, vegetables, or fruit and a beverage, and an occasional birthday treat.
-Download our Helpful Hints for Birthday Treats for ideas and rules (pdf).

 Children who stay for lunch bring their own lunches to school in a lunch box or sack.
 Nutritious lunches give children energy and begin a lifetime habit of healthy eating.
 Pediatricians advise parents to avoid foods that may cause a child to choke, such as popcorn,nuts of all kinds, uncooked celery, carrots and hot dogs.
 Please no candy or drinks in cans or bottles.
-Download our Lunch at School information sheet for ideas and rules (pdf).
+Download our Lunch at School information sheet (pdf) for ideas and rules.

 Due to a few severe peanut allergies among our students, Tamalpais Preschool is a "nut free" school and we do not allow any peanuts or peanut products in our school.
 Please avoid peanut butter (a safer alternative is sunflower butter or soy butter) and peanut oil products in lunches or treats brought to school for any occasion.
 Download our Nut Allergies policy (pdf) for important information.

 Vaccination Requirements for Staff & Volunteers (as of August 2020)